rokka-io/rokka-site/README.md

 Rokka
 =====

-This is the repository for the __Rokka Site__ which includes documentation and general information about the service.
+This is the repository for [rokka.io](https://rokka.io/) which includes documentation and general information about the image delivery service.

 Local Development
 -----------------